 1. Harvesting and picking

 Harvesting is one of today’s major challenges facing fruit and vegetable growers, as they face rising labor and energy costs and decreasing profitability.
-To overcome this, robotics firms work with farmers to create robots that work alongside existing workforce and fill gaps in productivity.
+To overcome this, robotics firms work with farmers to create robots that work alongside the existing workforce and fill gaps in productivity.

 However, the seasonality and the delicacy of each crop like soft fruits are slightly challenging for robotic harvesting because they need manual skill.
 Selective harvesting is a technique used for harvesting part of the crop by robots that meets a certain threshold or quality.
 Thus, only crops with prescribed requirement criteria are harvested to minimize waste effectively.
-On the other hand, it is quite simple to harvest crops like maize, barley and wheat.
+On the other hand, it is quite simple to harvest crops like maize, barley, and wheat.
 It can be done with a combined harvester which, like a tractor, can be automated.

 2. Weed control

 Pesticides and weed killers can seriously damage the environment in fields.
 Robots provide a much more efficient method.
 The concept of micro-spraying could significantly reduce the herbicide in cultivated crops.
 Micro-spray robots use computer vision technology to detect weeds and then sprinkle them with a target drop of herbicide.
 Some robots do not even have to use chemical substances.
-RoboCrop for instance uses computer vision to detect plants when pushed through a tractor.
+RoboCrop, for instance, uses computer vision to detect plants when pushed through a tractor.
 It then hovers the spaces between plants automatically to eliminate the weeds.
 Additional weeding robots use lasers to kill the weeds.

 3. Weed mapping

-Weed mapping includes the use of a robotic vision factor in tapping weed species locations, locations and density.
-This method may be used to detect infestation and distribution of weeds, since weeds are usually patchy during the rowing of crops.
+Weed mapping includes the use of a robotic vision factor in tapping weed species locations, locations, and density.
+This method may be used to detect infestation and distribution of weeds since weeds are usually patchy during the rowing of crops.
 Another method is active form recognition which was originally developed to recognize human faces and to classify weed species according to their contours.
 Research has demonstrated that machines can identify up to 19 weed species.
 Color pigmentation in weed recognition was also noted as useful.
 The final result is the obtainment of a weed map that can be translated into a processing map and serves as a template document for weed management.